kyma-project/kyma/components/function-controller/README.md

-# Function controller
+# Function Controller

-The Knative Function controller is a Kubernetes controller that enables Kyma to manage Function resources.
+The Knative Function Controller is a Kubernetes controller that enables Kyma to manage Function resources.
 It uses Knative Build and Knative Serving under the hood.

 ## Contents